GhostGamedev/ghostgamedev.github.io/posts/drafts/2025-11-21-beginner-gamedev.md

 date: 2025-01-01
 ---

-# The story of a beginner game developer (before game engines)
+# The story of a beginner video game developer (before game engines)

 <!--
 Do I even post this?